hillaryychan/COMP3231/07_Memory-Hierarchy.md

 ![Memory hierarchy](imgs/7-4_memory-heirarchy.png)

+## Caching

 Given two levels of data storage: small and fast vs. large and slow, we can speed access to slower storage by using an intermediate-speed storage as a **cache**

+A hardware approach to improving system performance is by using cache memory (SRAM)

 ![caching](imgs/7-6_caching.png)